yuriranjit/yuriranjit/README.md

   I specialize in poking holes in your “it works on my machine” assumptions.
 From exploratory testing to regression, I find the edge cases and break things *so users don’t have to*.

 - **Bug Reports that Slap:**
-  I write clear, concise, and reproducible reports that don’t make devs want to throw their monitors.
+  I write clear, concise, and reproducible reports that don’t make devs want to throw away their monitors.

 - **Project Management:**
   I manage multiple client projects in design, development, AI, and marketing.
 I am the glue that keeps the chaos organized.